miguel-vila/miguel-vila.github.io/posts/2016-10-09-towards-an-applicative-for-macro.md

 ---
-title: Towards an Applicative for macro
+title: Towards an applicative-for macro
 description: The first steps on building a macro that calls Applicative's functions when possible
 tags: Scala, Macros, Monads, Applicatives
 ---